API Reference#

 • Then override with any passed-in kwargs, including name.

-This method creates an instance of the class specified in _target_class using the configuration parameters as constructor arguments.
+This method creates an instance of the class specified in _target_class using the configuration parameters as constructor arguments, along with any additional positional or keyword arguments provided.

 Only the current config is instantiated - nested ConfigBase objects are passed as-is (not recursively instantiated).